 14. Water Play

 Use a water gun, sponge, paintbrush to practice writing the letters with the kids.
 You can write it and have them say its name or sound and then give them a turn to write on with the water.
+You can use squirt guns to wash away the chalk letters outside for an easy way to revisit a previous activity.

 15. Creating Letter Shapes with your body.